 I've added a sprinkle of sea salt on top before and I'd highly recommend it.
 It gives it a certain… je ne sais quoi.

+You know who else likes it?
+This freaking cat.
 This freaking cat that will never leave me alone when I'm in the kitchen.

 This freaking cat that thinks, “No, get off the table!” actually means “Please, climb up here and help yourself”.